 by Texas Homesteader ~

-There has been a ray of sunshine in my gardening endeavors this year – my edible landscape!
-I’ve had some herbs such as rosemary, thyme, sage and basil survive the weather and the grasshoppers.
+I’ve had many herbs such as rosemary, thyme, sage and basil survive the weather and the grasshoppers.

 I’d heard before about making ‘Flavor Bombs’ from various herbs and olive oil, so I figured I’d give it a try.
 Turns out I really like them!

-Here’s what I did: Early in the morning when the dew had just dried from the herbs I went outside to my front porch and gathered some stems.
+Here’s what I did: Early in the morning when the dew had just dried from the herbs I went outside to my front porch and gathered several stems of different herbs.

 I harvested a few sprigs of rosemary, a small fistful of thyme, a stem of basil and a small stem of sage.
 Then I brought them inside, washed them and got to chopping.